alexanderames/offerFeature/platform_dev/README.md

 ## Documentation

-Extra credit will be given for submissions that provide documentation that is useful to consumers and/or maintainers of the API.
+Optionally, you can provide documentation that is useful to consumers and/or maintainers of the API.

 Suggestions for documentation topics include:

 - Features you think would be useful to add to the API
 - Implementation details (which data store you used, etc.)
 - Limits on the length of words that can be stored or limits on the number of results that will be returned
-- Any edge cases you find while working on the project.
+- Any edge cases you find while working on the project
+- Design overview and trade-offs you considered

 # Deliverable